SSLTC/databases/SQL-Questionnaire.md

 ### 33) How many of our popular product did we effectively ship?

 ```
-SELECT COUNT(*) FROM orders INNER JOIN orderdetails USING (orderNumber) WHERE
+SELECT SUM(quantityOrdered) FROM orders INNER JOIN orderdetails USING (orderNumber) WHERE
 productCode = (SELECT productCode FROM orderdetails GROUP BY productCode ORDER BY SUM(quantityOrdered) DESC LIMIT 1) AND shippedDate IS NOT NULL;
 ```

-solution: 51
+solution: 1760

 ### 34) Which check number paid for order 10210.
 Tip: Pay close attention to the date fields on both tables to solve this.